michaelsauter/crane/README.md

 ## Overview
 Crane is a Docker orchestration tool similar to Docker Compose with extra features.
-It works by reading in some configuration (JSON or YAML) which describes how to to run containers.
+It works by reading in some configuration (JSON or YAML) which describes how to run containers.
 Crane is ideally suited for setting up a development environment or continuous integration.

-There's a free version for Linux and a pro version for macOS which offers **ultra-fast bind-mounts via Unison**!
+Next to the free version (Linux, Mac, Windows), there is a paid pro version for Mac which offers **ultra-fast bind-mounts via Unison**!

 ## Features

 * Extensive support of Docker run flags
 * Intuitive configuration format with 1:1 mapping to Docker run flags
 * `docker-compose` compatible
-* Fast bind-mounts via Unison on macOS
 * Grouping of containers
 * Excluding / limiting containers via CLI
 * Smart detach / attach behaviour